 It’s that time of year when the snow is almost gone, the sun is shining, and we try our hardest to break out the flip flops and hiking boots as soon as possible.
 But the snowier the winter, the longer we wait for the start of hiking season in Breckenridge.
-Locals will be talking about the “Snowmageddon” winter of 2018-19 for years and not just because of the epic ski and ride conditions.
-The season’s record-breaking 35 feet of snow will be felt well into summer with impacts to hiking trails including snow drifts, mud, and even temporary closures.
+Early season hikers will often encounter snow drifts, mud, and even temporary closures throughout May and half of June.
 While we wait for the snow to melt out in the High Country, here are some early season hiking trails to satisfy your urge to put boots on the ground!

 Know Before You Go

 Hiking and riding trails before they are ready can cause damage that will last through the season.
 Heed the Muddy Meter signs and website provided by the Town of Breckenridge Trails Department.
 Red means it’s a “No Go” zone.
 But don’t worry, there are still plenty of options when your first choice is closed.

 Another thing to always remember is to always be prepared with proper equipment.
 A trail may start dry yet turn to deep snow drifts and thick mud as soon as it shifts to the shady side of the hill or climbs in elevation.
 Carry some snowshoes with you so you can keep hiking, and in addition to sturdy hiking boots with grippy soles, gaiters can help keep the snow and mud out of your boot tops.
 Visit Mountain Outfitters on Ridge Street for all your hiking needs and snowshoe rentals.